 Naruto and Naruto: Shippuden are produced by Studio Pierrot, and are directed by Hayato Date.
-Naruto began airing on Japanese television on October 3, 2002, and Naruto: Shippuden began airing on Japanese television on February 15, 2007.
+Naruto began airing on Japanese television on October 3, 2002, and Naruto Shippuden began airing on Japanese television on February 15, 2007.
+VIZ Media holds the North American rights for both Naruto and Naruto Shippuden.

 Naruto Uzumaki is the main character of the series.
-When he was a baby, the Fourth Hokage sealed a fox demon that was attacking the Hidden Leaf Village in order to save the village.
-The Hokage died shortly after, and he had hoped the villagers would see Naruto as a hero; instead, the adults of the village have shunned him.
-After the death of the Fourth Hokage, the Third Hokage returned to the position of leader as the village, and he decreed that disclosure of Naruto’s secret is strictly forbidden under severe penalty.
+When he was a baby, the Fourth Hokage sealed a fox demon that was attacking the Hidden Leaf Village inside of him in order to save the village.
+The Hokage died shortly after, and he had hoped the villagers would see Naruto as a hero.
+Instead, the adults of the village have shunned him.
+After the death of the Fourth Hokage, the Third Hokage returned to the position of leader of the village, and he decreed that disclosure of Naruto’s secret is strictly forbidden under severe penalty.
 Naruto’s peers don’t know his secret, but many of them have picked up their parents’ animosity toward Naruto and perpetuate it.

 Since Naruto is an orphan that is being shunned by his village, he decides that he will force others to pay attention to him by pulling pranks.
 Naruto has also made it his goal to become the Hokage of the village one day and make people acknowledge him.
 Unfortunately, Naruto isn’t one of the best students at the ninja academy, which doesn’t help his situation.